Sketchfab’s app might be the best way to try ARKit

 One of the big promises with iOS 11 is ARKit.
 This new framework makes it much easier to look at virtual objects in the real world using augmented reality.
 Sketchfab has been building the biggest 3D model sharing platform, a sort of YouTube for 3D models.
 That’s why today’s iOS update turns Sketchfab into a thorough augmented reality app.

 This implementation isn’t perfect just yet as the company is using a web view on top of the real world.
 That’s why there might be some lag.
+You’ll need to install iOS 11 first.

 But the fact that you can pick any object in Sketchfab’s extensive library turns the app into a wow generator.
-The company now offers 100,000 3D objects, so there are plenty of options.
+The company now offers 2 million 3D objects, so there are plenty of options.

 When you’re browsing a model in the app, there’s now an AR button at the top of the screen.
 This button activates your camera.
 You then need to point your iPhone or iPad at a flat surface and tap on the screen.
 The 3D model appears in the middle of the real world.